EngineerYo/Istos-Capstone/README.md

 This server would then be queried by our client which ran on yet another device.
 This was to show that the TCP connection between the DAQ, server, and client were all possible.

-The included JavaScript file was supposed to take the place of istos-client, but due to the limiations of JavaScript injected into a webpage, the TCP connection was not allowed this way.
+The included JavaScript file was supposed to take the place of istos-client.py, but due to the limiations of JavaScript running as a client on a webpage, the webpage actually scrubbed out the TCP connection.
+The Python client was the solution and an XServer was used to render graphics straight from matplotlib.